Buyers Guide To Property Auctions

 Option 1 – On the fall of the gavel contracts are exchanged and the buyer must pay £4,000 or 3% whichever is greater and a £1,500 holding deposit which is contributed to the completion price.
 Contracts are exchanged on the fall of the gavel and completion must occur within 28 days.
 Prior to the auction legal packs are available and we would recommend buyers and legal representatives to view any special conditions of sale.

 Option 2 – On the fall of the gavel buyers must pay a £4,000 or 3% whichever is greater and a £1,500 holding deposit which is contributed to the completion price.
 Exchange of contracts to occur within 28 days and completion within a further 14 days.

 For further information on terms and condition please see our terms and conditions.

 Payments and Deposits

-Deposit and /or fees will be accepted by credit/debit card (2.5% surcharge applies), bankers draft, online banking or by prior arrangement in the client account of Properties under the Hammer.
+Deposit and /or fees will be accepted by credit/debit card, bankers draft, online banking or by prior arrangement in the client account of Properties under the Hammer.
 Proof of identity and address is required to enable us to comply with Money Laundering Regulations.
 Only original documents must be provided, photo copies will not be accepted.

 We can accept the following -current signed passport, fire arms certificate, current full UK/EU photo card driving license and resident permit issued by the home office to EU nationals.